EricssonResearch/Blind-Cache-Drafts/draft-thomson-http-scd.md

 ## Cross-Origin Access {#sec-cors}

-The content delegation creates the possibility that an origin primary server could adopt remotely hosted content.
+The content delegation creates the possibility that a primary server could adopt remotely hosted content.
 On the web, this is normally limited by Cross-Origin Resource Sharing [CORS], which requires that a client first request permission to make a resource accessible to another origin.